 Why Do We Deny Personal Responsibility?

 We deny personal responsibility for a number of reasons.
 These can be broken down into two different categories: conscious and unconscious self-denial.
-In other word, we either intentionally or unintentionally bypass responsibility for ourselves in life.
+In other words, we either intentionally or unintentionally bypass responsibility for ourselves in life.
 But we can also overlap both categories.

 The most common reasons for avoiding self-responsibility include the following: